Brad Kern: Career

+He served as executive producer/showrunner on CW's supernatural Beauty & the Beast for three seasons; and, prior to that, executive producer of the FOX action adventure, Human Target.

 Charmed

-Kern was hired as the showrunner when the presentation pilot became a series, and shared the job of executive producer of Charmed with the show's creator Constance M. Burge for the first two seasons, when Burge departed due to disagreements.
+Kern was hired as the showrunner when the presentation pilot became a series, and shared the job of executive producer of Charmed with the show's creator Constance M. Burge for the first two seasons.
+In 2000, Burge left her executive producer position on Charmed ahead of its third season after she reportedly became frustrated with the direction the storylines were going in for that season and because of disagreements with fellow executive producer Kern.
+However, she remained on Charmed as an executive consultant until the fourth season.

 Book of Shadows

 At the end of the series, Kern and Holly Marie Combs, who played Piper Halliwell throughout the series, took duo-ownership of the "Hero" version of the Book of Shadows; the prop versions were sold at auctions.
 The "Hero" version is the main, most complete Book of Shadows, and was pivotal to shooting the series.
 It was usually kept under lock and key.

 Kern and Combs were supposed to share custody of the book, agreeing to alternate possession with each getting the book for a year.
 However, it has been revealed that Kern never honored this agreement, having never transferred possession to Combs.

+NCIS: New Orleans and departure from CBS

+He was the executive producer/showrunner of CBS TV procedural NCIS: New Orleans since midway through season two until the end of season four.
+In December 2017, Variety reported that Kern had been investigated by CBS twice for sexual harassment and discrimination against women while show runner of NCIS: New Orleans.
+In May 2018, Kern departed as NCIS: New Orleans showrunner, though he would remain a consulting producer on the series.
+Following a third investigation, Kern was fired from the series in October 2018 and his overall deal with CBS Television Studios was terminated.